w3c/wai-tutorials/source/carousels/structure.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-To allow semantic flexibility, CSS should use classes to make the carousel look good.
-Those classes should also be used in the JavaScript to provide the necessary interaction.
-Note that there are no elements in the code for buttons or pagination indicators, as they are only added with JavaScript when they are needed.
-This [Progressive Enhancement](/background/progressive-enhancement.html) principle makes sure that the content is always available even if the JavaScript fails to load.
+To allow semantic flexibility, CSS and JavaScript should be based on the class names of the elements of the various carousel parts.
+As they wouldn’t work without JavaScript anyway, no buttons to go to other slides are added in the markup.
+Instead they will be added by the JavaScript that drives them later in this tutorial.
+This [Progressive Enhancement](/background/progressive-enhancement.html) principle will make sure that the content is available even if the JavaScript fails to load and makes sure that there are no controls on the page which don’t work.

 ## Slide Construction

-Slides can consist of various elements, including headings (which should be one level below the main carousel heading) and links.
+As described above, the content of slides varies depending on the use of the carousel and can, for example, include text (headings, lists, links, …), images and video.
+If [headings](/fundamentals/heading.html) are used, they should be one level below the slider heading.

 ### Image Content
 {:.ex}

-When using images in a slide show, each image needs to have an alternative text that describes it according to the [Images tutorial](/images/index.html).
+When using images in a slide show, each image should have an alternative text that describes it, as shown in the [images tutorial](/images/index.html).

 {::nomarkdown}
 <%= code_start %>